 How to Prepare

-With the pasteurized milk at 28-30°C (82°F-86°F but not exceed 113F) add 1 sachet of the starter solution stir and incubate at this temperature for 6-8 hours to produce thick creamy Yogurt .
-The actual time is vary.
-The most important to incubate a jar with milk from the beginning to the end of process.
-The water heated radiators are really nice source of heat during the winter time.
-It is ready to consume.
-Yogurt should not be frozen but simply kept refrigerated at all times.
-The unopened Yogurt starter sachets may be stored in the refrigerator form 32 F to 43F up to the expiration date.
+With the pasteurized whole milk at 28-30°C (82°F-86°F but not exceed 113F) add 1 sachet of the starter solution stir and incubate at this temperature for 6-8 hours to produce thick and creamy one of the yogurt products.
+The actual time is vary, so please be ready to wait even longer.
+The most important is to keep a jar with milk incubated from the beginning to the end of the process.
+During the winter time the hydronic radiators can be a sufficient source of heat or the jar can be incubated in the regular stove's oven with its light turning on.
+Having a special incubation equipment is beneficial.
+When the product is ready to consume it should be kept refrigerated at all times.
+The unopened Yogurt starter sachets may be stored in the refrigerator from 32 F to 43F up to the expiration date.
+However, there is no information how to use just a part of the sachet to the point to get less than one gallon of yogurt as well as how long an opened sachet can be stored.
+If you want, please, experiment at your own risk.

 Why Yogurt is so Beneficial for You